kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 |

+6.   **harvestRxImages** Harvests the RxImage API from the National Library of Medicine.
+    If the intermediate download file "ImageCheckpoint.csv" is present.
+The harvest program only gets NDCs that are in "NDCDatabase.csv" but not in "ImageCheckpoint.csv".
+    If no "ImageCheckpoint.csv" is present than the download starts at the first record (NDC code) in "NDCDatabase.csv".

+     |action| (UVIS) $harvestRxImages

+|

-6.   **reldir** - Not executed directly.
+7.   **reldir** - Not executed directly.
 Not important - changes the UVIS environment shell prompt.
      Should be replaced with a prompt script based on sed.

 |

-7.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.
+8.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.

      |action| (UVIS) $sphinxmake html

 |

-8.   **uploadsphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
+9.   **uploadsphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
      This documentation can be viewed on a web browser at 'http://kellerberrin-doc.appspot.com'.

      |action| (UVIS) $uploadsphinxGAE

 |

+10.   **rollbacksphinxGAE** - rollback any failed upgrade of the Sphinx documentation to the remote GAE server.
+     Typically this must be done if there is a network failure during an upgrade.
+     This documentation can be viewed on a web browser at 'http://kellerberrin-doc.appspot.com'.

+     |action| (UVIS) $rollbacksphinxGAE

+|

-9.   **uploadUSdrugGAE** - Upload the current local version of the US drug database to the remote GAE server.
+11.  **uploadUSdrugGAE** - Upload the current local version of the US drug database to the remote GAE server.
      This application can be viewed on a web browser at 'http://kellerberrin-drugdatabase.appspot.com'.

      |action| (UVIS) $uploadUSdrugGAE

 |

+12.  **rollbackUSdrugGAE** - rollback any failed upgrade of the US drug Database documentation to the remote GAE server.
+     Typically this must be done if there is a network failure during an upgrade.
+     This documentation can be viewed on a web browser at 'http://kellerberrin-database.appspot.com'.

+     |action| (UVIS) $rollbackUSdrugGAE

+|

-10.   **UVIS** - Not executed directly.
+13.  **UVIS** - Not executed directly.
 Defines all the environment variables needed by the UVIS development environment.
      The following 3 sub-scripts are executed in order.
 Do not modify this script for different development environments (nodify UVIS_LOCAL_ENV below).